febuiles/electron-todolist/README.md

 ### Client

-You can run the Electron app by running `npm start` inside the `client/` folder.
+You can run the Electron app by running `npm i && npm start` inside the `client/` folder.

-Electron Forge should create macOS and Windows packages with `npm run make`, but I have not had success getting Vite to read the `preload.js` file
+Electron Forge should create macOS and Windows packages with `npm run make`, but I have not had success getting Vite to read the `preload.js` file.

 ## Design